nhemerling/burnt-toast-client/README.md

 # Burnt Toast Client

 This is the client for the Burnt Toast App.

+## App Summary

-Burnt toast helps users barter services with each other instead of trading currency.
+Burnt Toast helps users barter services with each other instead of trading currency.
 We help them provide and seek services, and get connected.

-It was created by Jim Smith, Sonali Martinez-Najera, El Moctar Ebnou, Lucas Bigelow, and Nicholas Hemerling.
+It was created by Lucas Bigelow, El Moctar Ebnou, Nicholas Hemerling, Sonali Martinez-Najera, and Jim Smith.

 ## Link to Live App